App Manager

 or editing.

 App Manager v3.0.0 comes with a lot of features and improvements.
-See
+See Settings > About > Version/Changelog to see a more detailed changelog.

-a future release.
 Wireless debugging support has been fully implemented.
-Head over to
+Head over to §3.2 for instructions on how to configure wireless debugging.

-no-root users when the mode of operation is set to auto.
+Due to auto-detection feature, startup time might be large for no-root users when the mode of operation is set to auto.
+Instead, no-root users should select no-root instead of auto.

-and can be enabled in settings.
-Bengali is removed due to lack of
+App Manager is fully translated into Indonesian and Italian languages and can be enabled in settings.
+Bengali is removed due to lack of translators.

-translators.
 App Explorer can be used to browse the contents of an application.

 This includes binary XML files, DEX contents or any other media files.